shigeyukey/shige-addons-wiki/src/search-pdf.md

 ### Credit

 This add-on is a frok version for Anki25.02 of the addon <a href="https://github.com/fonol/anki-search-inside-add-card" target="_blank">"Searching PDF Reading and Note-Taking in Add Dialog"</a>, originally created by <a href="https://github.com/fonol" target="_blank">Tom Z</a> and credit goes to them.
+(AGPL License)

-### How to use
+### How to use (For Anki 25.02 and lower versions)

 *(Almost all of these descriptions and images are partially edited and re-uploaded from the original add-on page.)*